akka/akka/akka-docs-new/src/main/paradox/guide/modules.md

 If you have a set of actor systems that cooperate to solve some business problem, then you likely want to manage these set of systems in a disciplined way.
-While Remoting solves the problem of addressing and communicating with components of remote systems, Clustering gives you the ability to organize these into a "meta-system" tied together by a membership protocol. **In most of the cases, you want to use the Cluster module instead of using Remoting directly.**
+While Remoting solves the problem of addressing and communicating with components of remote systems, Clustering gives you the ability to organize these into a "meta-system" tied together by a membership protocol. **In most cases, you want to use the Cluster module instead of using Remoting directly.**
-Cluster provides an additional set of services on top of Remoting that most of the real world applications need.
+Cluster provides an additional set of services on top of Remoting that most real world applications need.

 The problems the Cluster module solves (among others) are